maashon/Stereo-reconstruction/README.md

 https://vision.middlebury.edu/stereo/data/

 According to the webpage, the focal length for the dataset is 3740 pixels and the baseline is 160 centimeters

+the obtained disparity maps from the Naive approach, the DP algorithm and in built opencv SBM algorithm are compared using SSD,MSQ and SSIM metrics.Also the runtime of all mentioned algorithms are stored in the excel file.